Production Set 14 // Ethics + Confidentiality

 Vendor due diligence checklist

-- GDPR Article 28 Data Processing Agreement (required for EU personal data).
+- ✓GDPR Article 28 DPA: required for EU personal data.